-The contribution of economists to Argentina's institutional and moral recovery should turn to rules and institutions capable of regaining the balance of relative prices in a way that does not violate property rights.
-Unfortunately, this is not the advice International Financial Institutions give to emerging economies since 2001.
+The contribution of economists to Argentina's institutional and moral recovery should be reflected in rules and institutions capable of regaining the balance of relative prices in a way that does not violate property rights.
+Unfortunately this is not the path the International Financial Institutions are following when advising emerging economies since 2001.